-Mining Case Study: Using LiDAR to Create 3D Models
+Mining Case Study: Using LiDAR to Create Digital Twins

 CASE STUDIES

-A Return to Operations: LiDAR Used to Create 3D Models for Copper Mining Facility
+LiDAR Used to Create Digital Twins for Copper Mining

 Concentrate Thickeners and Tunnels

-A copper mining operation in Arizona needed to retrofit new industrial equipment into an existing, dormant processing mill that was designated to return to full operations.
+Digital twins enabled a more efficient return to full operation for an Arizona copper mining operation that needed to retrofit new industrial equipment into an existing, dormant processing mill.
 In the mining industry, restart procedures for a mill of this size are considered extremely complex and are estimated to take well over a year to complete.

-The planned restart improvements and upgrades required precise measurements of existing facility conditions to create an accurate virtual 3D model of the mill.
-This 3D model was used for both clash detection and the installation plan of new equipment into the existing infrastructure.
+The planned restart improvements and upgrades required precise measurements of existing facility conditions in order to create an accurate as-built digital twin of the mill.
+This digital twin was used for both clash detection and the installation plan of new equipment into the existing infrastructure.

 A mega-project from start to finish, the overall size of the facility plus the volume of data points captured, demanded an organized, cohesive approach to ensure accurate deliverables to the client.
 Darling Geomatics scanned over 1 million square feet of this Arizona mine’s processing facility as well as over 4,000 linear feet of conveyors and roads over an eight day time period.
 Documenting the as-built structure accelerated the overall project timeline, eliminated clashes during new equipment installation, and provided a 3D digital record for future maintenance and operations.